geoserver/geoserver.github.io/_posts/2025-07-16-cite-certification.md

 Thank you to [Gaia3D](https://gaia3d.com/) and [OSGeo:UK](https://uk.osgeo.org/) for sponsorship covering the expense of CITE Certification for 2025.

-This certification process is expensive, and we will require sponsorship for 2026 if we which to maintain certified status.
+This certification process is expensive, and we will require sponsorship for 2026 if we wish to maintain certified status.

-However, as mentioned above, these CITE tests are automatically run as part of our build process for each new pull request, so we can **unofficially** verify that we pass CITE tests, but cannot claim to be compliant.
+However, as mentioned above, these CITE tests are automatically run as part of our build process for each new pull request, so we can **unofficially** verify that we pass CITE tests, but we cannot claim to be compliant.

-If you/your organization finds the CITE Certification valuable, please contact the Project Steerng Committee to sponsor the annual renewal.
-If more organizations that are able to sponsor, the lower expense will be to each organization (sharing the approx USD $1,000 per year cost).
+If you/your organization finds the CITE Certification valuable, please contact the Project Steering Committee to sponsor the annual renewal.
+The more organizations that are able to sponsor, the lower the expense will be to each organization (sharing the approx USD $1,000 per year cost).